xihaoCCC/Predictive_Modeling_of_Mice_Behavior/README.md

 - mice_project-report.RMD: An RMD file that produces the detailed analysis report for the project.
 - mice_project-report.pdf: A PDF version of the project report, derived from the aforementioned RMD file.

-## Content
-This project includes 7 parts in total, specifically:
-1. Synthesize a multimodal Gaussian distribution
-2. Fit a piecewise linear regression model
-3. Fit three spline models with 2, 3, and 4 knots respectively
-4. Compare the R-squared values and root mean square deviations (RMSD) of the models from the previous sections
-5. Fit four polynomial models with degree 2,3,4,5 respectively
-6. Compare the fitting times of the constructed models
-7. Construct two polynomial models of degree 5 using Lasso and Ridge regularization techniques

 ### For inquiries or further discussion, please reach out to me at [xihaocao@163.com](mailto:xihaocao@163.com).
 Thank you!